-It’s fair to say that Kevin De Bruyne and Mohamed Salah have been exceptionally good in the Premier League this season.
+It’s fair to say that Mohamed Salah and Kevin De Bruyne were exceptionally good last season.

-You can even say that Romelu Lukaku has been one of United’s best players this season, following his big-money from Everton.
+You can even say that Romelu Lukaku was one of United’s best players last season, netting 16-times following his big-money from Everton.

 But what do they have in common?